- Blue Cross Blue Shield offers Medigap plans in all 50 states.

 Many private insurance companies sell Medigap plans.
 One of these companies is Blue Cross Blue Shield (BCBS).
 BCBS offers a wide variety of Medigap plans, although plan options can vary by your location.

-Keep reading to learn more about the different types of Medigap plans that BCBS offers in 2020, what each plan covers, and how much they may cost.
+Keep reading to learn more about the different types of Medigap plans that BCBS offers in 2021, how much they cost, and what each plan covers.

-BCBS is actually made up of a large network of companies located throughout the United States.
+BCBS is made up of a large network of companies located in every state throughout the United States.
 Because of this, you can find BCBS Medigap plans in every state.

 The companies that make up the BCBS network are often associated with specific states.
 For example, the company that offers BCBS plans in Texas is called Blue Cross Blue Shield of Texas.